Season 2019: Scheduled date SOON!

 He has been working in Aconcagua for the last 4 years in a row and started as a porter in 2012.
 He worked his way up and has now led several expeditions at Central and dry Andes.

-Expedition cost is U$ 2950, contact us to know payment methods:
+Expedition cost from U$ 2950 (*), contact us to know payment methods:

 What’s NOT Included: